MindGames: Targeting Theory of Mind in Large Language Models with Dynamic Epistemic Modal Logic: Related Work

 \section{Related Work}

-\paragraph{Logical Reasoning in NLP} Logic shares profound connections with NLP.
-Early systems were built around logic, and more recent approaches incorporate logical reasoning into neural networks \citep{hamilton2022neuro}.
-Another line of research investigates the logical capabilities of NLP text encoders using textual datasets.
+\paragraph{Logical Reasoning in Natural Language Processing} Logic shares profound connections with NLP.
+Early systems were built around logic, and more recent approaches incorporate logical reasoning into neural networks \citep{hamilton2022neuro,helwe2022logitorch}.
+Another line of research closer to ours investigates the logical capabilities of NLP models using textual datasets and labels generated with logical reasoning tools.
 RuleTaker \citep{ijcai2020p0537} explores this area with propositional logic, while LogicNLI addresses first-order logic \citep{tian-etal-2021-diagnosing}. \citet{richardson2022pushing} examine the satisfiability problem in natural language. \citet{sileo2022probing} targets probabilistic logic.
 Our study is the first to focus on modal logic, specifically epistemic logic, in natural language.

 \paragraph{Theory of Mind in NLP} To measure ToM capabilities of NLP models, \citet{nematzadeh-etal-2018-evaluating} created examples using Sally-Ann templates, and \citet{tomi} added complexity to the data by incorporating second-order knowledge.
-Both studies framed their examples as question-answering tasks. \citet{kosinski2023theory} employed handcrafted tests to evaluate language models' next-word prediction capabilities.
-The Social-IQA dataset \citep{sap-etal-2019-social} addresses social commonsense in general, which involves some theory of mind aspects along with other challenges such as knowledge of desires and emotions. \citet{cohen2021exploring} investigated whether natural language inference models captured veridicality with epistemic verbs like \textit{know} and \textit{think}, using handcrafted patterns.
-This task was incorporated into the BIG-Bench framework \citep{srivastava2022beyond} as the \textit{epistemic-reasoning} task, but it targets only one shallow aspect of epistemic reasoning.
+Both studies framed their examples as question-answering tasks. \citet{kosinski2023theory} employed handcrafted tests to evaluate language models' next-word prediction capabilities. \citet{ullman2023large} showed LLM brittleness to interventions on these datasets and \citet{ma2023tomchallenges} consolidated the prior datasets into a principled evaluation suite.
+The Social-IQA dataset \citep{sap-etal-2019-social} covers a broad spectrum of social commonsense, encompassing aspects of theory of mind and challenges like comprehending desires and emotions. \citet{cohen2021exploring} investigated whether natural language inference models captured veridicality with epistemic verbs like \textit{know} and \textit{think}, using handcrafted patterns.
+This task was incorporated into the BIG-Bench framework \citep{srivastava2022beyond} as the \textit{epistemic-reasoning} task, but it targets only one shallow aspect of epistemic reasoning. \citet{bara-etal-2021-mindcraft} used a Minecraft dataset for real-time belief deduction in collaborative tasks. \citet{shapira-etal-2023-well} highlighted LLM struggles in faux pas tests. \citet{shapira2023clever} conducted stress tests on LLMs' social reasoning capabilities.